Newsletter gaffes: What do you do if you make a mistake?

 Send it to a colleague too, to get fresh eyes on it.

 The added benefit of including a friend or two on the final proofread is that they'll be able to give you extra feedback – sometimes it's hard to see our own faults, regardless of how glaringly obvious they may be.
-We always do this before sending out the monthly Sookio newsletter (right).
+We always do this before sending out the monthly Sookio newslette.

-Avoid those schoolboy errors
+Avoid those schoolboy errors in your email marketing

 It is absolutely essential that you check every single link in your newsletter before clicking the almighty send button.
 Yes, it takes a little time, but it can save a lot of blushes.